 Any beginner stepping on to the ice with nordic skates will be able to propel themselves forwards in some fashion, but better technique will save energy and discomfort.
 The obvious way to skate is to keep your weight between your skates and lean away from the pushing foot, as this means that if you fall you can catch yourself on the other foot.
 But this also means that a lot of energy is wasted rocking your body from side to side, so a more efficient technique is to try to keep your body moving in as straight a line as possible, with your weight directly over the gliding foot, and bringing your kicking leg back all the way under your body without leaning to meet it.
 This is a bit scary, as if you get it wrong and have your weight too far out away from the kicking leg, there is no way to recover from the fall.
 But you soon learn where that outer limit is.
 It's also good to fight the tendency to kick backwards, and kick more to the side, and to avoid overusing the toes, which will rapidly tire your shins.
 Aim to kick through the middle of your foot, and glide as far as is comfortable with each stroke.

 Well, I hope I have given you a feeling for what tour skating is like in Sweden, and that I've conveyed that although there are dangers involved in the sport, it can be very safe if you take some simple precautions.
-As I said at the beginning, there is very little useful information available in English, but Isplanket's English pages are worth visiting.

 ©2006 Mark Harris